 There’s a lot of positive feedback about the quality of the material of both of these products.
 While they are different from each other, they both provide sleek and shiny results that distribute the heat evenly.
 They both have charcoal technology, “24K Gold” is plated in gold, whereas the “Black Gold” is coated in titanium and ceramic.

-Gold is a better conductor of heat, which means 24K Gold’s surface heats up faster than Black Gold.
-It recovers lost heat faster, and this may provide long-haired ladies with a faster styling session.
+Black Gold, on the other hand, recovers lost heat faster, and this may provide long-haired ladies with a faster styling session.

 Ergonomics